nandac/letterloom/docs/manual.typ

 == Usage

-The following example demonstrates how to use the `easy-letter` package with the minimum required options to generate a complete letter:
+The following example demonstrates how to generate a letter using the `easy-letter` package with the minimum required options:

 ```typ
 #import "@preview/easy-letter:0.1.0": *